oisee/bpl/tools/README.md

 ## Output Format

-The Excel file generated contains three main sections:

-1. **Swimlanes** - Represent the process lanes/participants
-2. **Shapes** - The nodes in the process (tasks, events, gateways)
-3. **Connections** - The edges connecting the shapes (sequence flows, message flows)
+The Excel file follows a standardized business process documentation format with the following columns:

+1. **Process Step ID** - Unique identifier for each step (automatically generated)
+2. **Process Step Description** - "Step ID : Step Name" format for clear identification
+3. **Next Step ID** - Comma-separated list of all connected target step IDs
+4. **Connector Label** - Labels for each connection (only used for meaningful labels like "Yes"/"No" decisions)
+5. **Shape Type** - Maps BPL node types to corresponding Visio shapes:
+   - `task` → "Process"
+   - `gateway` → "Decision"
+   - `event` (start) → "Start"
+   - `event` (end) → "End"
+   - `comment` → "Document"
+   - `dataObject` → "Data"
+   - `send/receive` → "External reference"
+   - `branch` → "Custom 1"
+6. **Function** - Corresponds to the Lane/Pool from the BPL diagram
+7. **Additional fields** - Phase, Owner, Cost, etc. (empty for manual entry)

-Each section includes the necessary attributes for importing into Visio or other business process modeling tools.
+This format is specifically designed for seamless importing into Visio and other business process modeling tools.

 ## Visio Import